 In 2015, global forest cover fell below four billion hectares for the first time in human history.
-And despite many governmental promises and declarations, we aren’t seeing much sustained improvement when it comes to reducing the rate of deforestation.
-Every year, more than 20 million football fields’ worth of forests (15 billion trees!) continue to be cut down.
+And despite many governmental promises and declarations, the state of the world's forests are not seeing much improvement when it comes to reducing the rate of deforestation.
+Every year, more than 20 million football fields’ worth of forests (15 billion trees!) continue to get cut down.

-That’s bad news for everyone, especially for the 1/2 of the world's terrestrial flora and fauna and 3/4 of all birds that live in and around forests.
+That’s bad news for everyone, but especially for the half of the world's terrestrial flora and fauna and 75% of all birds that live in and around forests.

-One of the most important services forests provide is carbon sequestration.
-In fact, one mature tree can consume 48 lbs of carbon a year!
+Besides sheltering biodiversity, one of the most important benefits forests provide is carbon sequestration.
+In fact, one mature tree can consume 22lbs of carbon a year!
 But once they’re chopped down, all that carbon gets released right back into the atmosphere.
-Here, it traps heat from the sun in our atmosphere which, in turn, warms our planet.
-Because of this, deforestation accounts for 11% of human-caused GHGs.
-To put that into perspective, transportation accounts for about 14% of global GHGs.
-Stopping deforestation, then, is absolutely critical if we want to avoid catastrophic climate change.
+When that happens, it traps solar heat in our atmosphere which, in turn, warms our planet.
+Because of this, deforestation accounts for 11% of human-caused greenhouse gases.
+To put that into perspective, transportation accounts for about 14% of global greenhouse gases.
+Stopping deforestation, then, is absolutely critical if we want to stop climate change.

 Russia, which is home to 1/5th of the world’s forests (including the Tiaga boreal forest, which is the largest tract of forest on Earth) has seen their forests increasingly threatened by wildfires.
 In 2019, fires spread across over 2.5 million ha of Siberia and investigations have been launched amidst concerns that these fires were deliberately started by illegal logging operations to cover their tracks.

-Because it is clear that governments aren’t consistently enforcing their own laws in many of these regions, we have to call on the private sector to step up.
+Because it is clear that many governments aren’t consistently enforcing their own laws, we have to call on the private sector to step up.
 To this end, we can exercise our power as consumers and urge corporations to shift their supply chains and adopt strict “zero deforestation” policies.
 If they hold their suppliers accountable, they can dramatically reduce deforestation.

 We can call on our governments to pass laws that forbid the sale of any products linked to deforestation.
 We can invest in civil advocacy campaigns in Brazil and other South American countries that are working to expand the Cattle Moratorium, which would lessen the political pressure on vital rainforest ecosystems.